rameel/ramstack.fileproviders/README.md

 ### Ramstack.FileProviders.Composition

+Provides a helper class `FileProviderComposer` for flattening and composing `IFileProvider` instances.

 #### Flattening Providers

 The `FlattenProvider` method attempts to flatten a given `IFileProvider` into a single list of file providers.

 This is especially useful when dealing with nested `CompositeFileProvider` instances, which might have been created during